home-assistant/home-assistant.io/source/_integrations/nest.markdown

 - `doorbell` for all cameras that are doorbells and support `doorbell_chime` events

 Nest event entities are updated immediately when an event message is received without waiting for any media to be fetched.
+See Device Triggers for media support.

 ## Device Triggers

 The Nest integration provides [device triggers](/docs/automation/trigger/#device-triggers) to enable automation in Home Assistant.
 You should review the [Automating Home Assistant](/getting-started/automation/) getting started guide on automations or the [Automation](/docs/automation/) documentation for full details.

-Device triggers will fire after any associated media is downloaded.
-You may use event entities for an immediate event without waiting for media.
+Device triggers will wait to fire after any media associated with the event is downloaded.
+Use an event entity for immediate notifications without media.

 {% my automations badge %}